Guide to the e-Tender Publication Portal

 3. Largest procuring entities (entities with the most published tenders) in the last year.

-What Does The Central Supplier Database Have To Do With The E-tender Portal Work?
+What Does the Central Supplier Database Have to Do with the e-Tender Portal Work?

+To use the e-Tender Publication Portal fully, businesses must be registered in the Central Supplier Database (CSD).
+Only suppliers listed in the CSD can submit tenders.
+The Central Supplier Database stores a database of suppliers who can supply goods or provide services to the government.
 Additionally, the CSD centralises supplier information as a means to streamline governmental procurement processes.
 The database includes necessary details such as compliance documents, contact details, and banking information.
 This ensures that government departments can verify supplier bona fides and process payments efficiently, making the CSD essential for all state procurement activities.

-How To Register Yourself On The Central Supplier Database
+How to Register Yourself on the Central Supplier Database

 Suppliers who have an interest in South African government tenders are required to register on the central supplier database.
 To register, follow these instructions: